rebeccabilbro/viz/visual-diagnostics-for-scikitlearn.md

                [6.58, 5.76, 7.71, 8.84, 8.47, 7.04, 5.25, 12.50, 5.56, 7.91, 6.89]])
 ```

-What kind of model should we use to fit our data sets?
-Let's compute some statistical properties for each of the arrays: the mean and variance, the correlation coefficient, and the slope and intercept of their linear regression.
+What kind of model should we use to fit our data?
+Let's compute some statistical properties for each: the mean and variance, the correlation coefficient, and the slope and intercept of their linear regression.

 ```python
 from scipy import stats